-University community members may be reluctant to report incidents because of concerns that their own behavior may be a violation of university policies.
+Members of the university community may be reluctant to report incidents because of concerns that their own behavior may be a violation of university policies.
 The university will not pursue disciplinary action against students for disclosure of personal consumption of alcohol or other drugs where the disclosure is made in connection with a good faith report or investigation of sexual misconduct.
 The university may initiate an assessment or educational discussion or pursue other non-disciplinary options regarding alcohol or other drug use.